The Snoozeletter @ snzltr.blogspot.com

 A 2009 Time magazine article (LATER: CBS) mentioned that he competed in the National Spelling Bee when he was a kid.
 So, after going through the speller lists from the two years I was in the Bee, I discovered that we sat next to each other in 1965 (he's wearing #18, representing Anderson [Dillon] SC, and I'm wearing #19, representing Lowell [Chelmsford] MA).
 It looks like he's leaning over to give me financial advice.

 I misspelled "gneiss" that year, to finish 14th in the country.
-Ben misspelled "edelweiss" and finished 26th.
+Ben tripped on "edelweiss" and finished 26th.
 I don't have a song memorializing my losing word, but Ben does. ;-)

-[click to enlarge] LATER: oh yeah, Ben also won a Nobel.
+LATER: oh yeah, Ben also won a Nobel.
+What the h*ll have I been doing with my life?! [tap to enlarge]

 Ben Bernanke & Me